 After the overthrow of Her Majesty Queen Lili‘uokalani, the Provisional government declared the Royal Order of Kamehameha I a threat.
-The Order went underground until 1903 when His Royal Highness Prince Jonah Kūhiō Kalanianaole led a torchlight ceremony around the statue of Kamehameha I and declared in public the restoration of the Royal Order of Kamehameha I, announced the reorganization of the Hawaiian Royal Societies, and created the Hawaiian Civic Clubs.
+The Order went underground until 1903 when His Royal Highness Prince Jonah Kūhiō Kalanianaole led a torchlight ceremony around the statue of Kamehameha I and declared in public the restoration of the Royal Order of Kamehameha I. At the same time, Prince Kūhiō announced the reorganization of the Hawaiian Royal Societies and created the Hawaiian Civic Clubs.

 Office of Hawaiian Affairs

 Learn about the Office of Hawaiian Affairs’ new intiatives.
 Representatives will be on-hand to answer your questions and update you on the latest OHA programs.
 Near the Kamehameha V Summer Cottage.